LBALab/lba-noise-reduction/README.md

-# Little Big Adventure 1 Voice Noise Reduction
+# Little Big Adventure 1 & 2 Voice and Sample Noise Reduction

-This is a tool to reduce the noise in the voice samples of Little Big Adventure 1.
+This is a tool to reduce the noise in the voice and samples of Little Big Adventure 1 & 2.
 It is not perfect, but it does improve significantly the quality of the voice samples.

 ## Usage